gsprasanna/Multi-Select-Dropdown-Component/README.md

 - Used **ES6 and ES8 features** like `<async/await, variable keywords (let,const)>`.
 - Muliple selections are allowed.
 - **Cancellable Chips** are available to each selected options.
 Users can remove any individual selected items.
+- Able to get all the selected items from the component.
 - Super lightweight.
 - Very easy to use.